clausreinke/netedit/js/README.txt

       - generalize view handling (generic view objects instead of Place/Transition/Arc-specific .p/.t/.a and .l)
-      - support node resize (if we want asymmetric transitions, also rotation?)
+      - support node resize (if we want asymmetric nodes, also rotation?)
       - allow default styling to be overridden via css (two issues:
          1. don't specify local style if applicable style exists
          2. we currently avoid css-style in favour of svg attributes;